mattasker/old-site/_pages/cv.md

 Grants & Awards
 ======
-* ECR Travel Grant - London Mathematical Society: an award of £500 to provide partial support for UK-based ECRs to attend conferences or undertake research visits.
+* 2024: <b>ECR Travel Grant</b> - <i>London Mathematical Society</i>: an award of £500 to provide partial support for UK-based ECRs to attend conferences or undertake research visits.
-* Best talk in Applied Mathematics - University of Leeds: a prize given to the best talk in the applied department at the annual PGR conference in the School of Mathematics.
+* 2023: <b>Best talk in Applied Mathematics</b> - <i>University of Leeds</i>: a prize given to the best talk in the applied department at the annual PGR conference in the School of Mathematics.
-* PRACE Summer of HPC Scholarship - Partnership for Advanced Computing in Europe (PRACE): a scholarship covering accommodation, travel costs, and a stipend for an intensive 2 month research programme at a HPC centre in Europe.
+* 2020: <b>PRACE Summer of HPC Scholarship</b> - <i>Partnership for Advanced Computing in Europe (PRACE)</i>: a scholarship covering accommodation, travel costs, and a stipend for an intensive 2 month research programme at a HPC centre in Europe.
-* Physics Entrance Scholarship - University of Manchester: an award of £1000 for outstanding results (A\*A\*A\*) in pre-university exams.
+* 2017: <b>Physics Entrance Scholarship</b> - <i>University of Manchester</i>: an award of £1000 for outstanding results (A\*A\*A\*) in pre-university exams.

 Workshops
 ======